tw-mosip/inji-wallet/docs/presentation-during-issuance.md

  ): CredentialResponse
 ```

-- Here authorizations hold the logic for presentation / web auth flow (redirect_to_web / standard auth)
+- Here authorizationMethods hold the logic for presentation / web auth flow (redirect_to_web / standard auth)

 Note:

-      1. Here the authorizations holds the authorization interactions supported by the wallet
+      1. Here the authorizationMethods holds the authorization interactions supported by the wallet
       2. PresentationAuthorizationHandler class will be exposed by the library which can be used by consumer Wallet
       3. WebAuthorizationHandler class will be exposed by the library which can be used by consumer Wallet
       4. Only the interaction types available in this will be added for the `interaction_types_supported` param in request body during initial interactive authorization request